 These businesses will also need to register that plan with their state or territory governments.

-Businesses not required to maintain a COVID Safe Plan are recommended to do so anyway as a matter of good practice.
+Businesses not required to maintain a COVID Safe Plan may do so as a matter of good practice.

-We further recommend notifying employees where they can access more information if they are concerned.
+We further recommend that employers notify employees where they can access more information if they are concerned.
 In Australia, employees can find up-to-date information on COVID-19 on the Federal and State Departments of Health websites.
 The WHO website also contains detailed information about how to reduce the spread of infection.

 Can employers request or require information from an employee about potential or actual exposure to the virus?